acrigby/ALPACA/README.md

 in the folder of ALPACA.

 ## File Dependencies
-There exists a txt file in the ALPACA/Utilities folder.
+There exists a txt file in the ALPACA/Utilities folder called ModelicaPaths.txt.
 This should be updated with links to all dependent modelica packages